nospam2000/urh-ETH_Comfort_decode_plugin/README.md

 # urh-ETH_Comfort_decode_plugin
-Universal Radio Hacker (urh) external decoding plugin to decode eQ-3/Technoline ETH Comfort messages, which use Manchester code and bit stuffing
+Universal Radio Hacker (urh) external decoding plugin to decode eQ-3/ELV/Technoline ETH comfort messages, which use Manchester code and bit stuffing

 simply set the permissions to 755 to make the script executable: